 Other resources include:

-- Commercial Building Disclosure (CBD) program – Provides energy efficiency information for commercial office spaces of 2000 m2.
+- Commercial Building Disclosure (CBD) program – Provides energy efficiency information for commercial office spaces.

 - Building Energy Efficiency Register – A search tool for the most energy efficient property to purchase or rent.

 - National Australian Built Environment Rating System (NABERS) – Offers an overview on how ratings from zero to six stars are assessed and how to self-assess buildings for free, or find a professional to conduct an accredited rating.

 - Resource Calculating Cool tool – Includes advice on how to benchmark the efficiency of HVAC systems in relation to best practice as well as to understand energy standards and energy ratings for appliances and equipment, including labelling.

 - Commercial buildings – Provides a list of opportunities to improve the energy efficiency of the commercial and services sector as well as links to case studies and resources.